adamheins/rostopic-repl/README.md

 >>>
 ```

 You are now in the Python interactive interpreter.
-You're newly received
+Your newly received message
-message is stored in the variable `msg`.
-You can now inspect and play with it
+is stored in the variable `msg`.
+You can now inspect and play with it using the
-using the power of Python.
+power of Python.

 Here's simple example of inspecting some properties of an `Image` message: